WebCoder49/code-input/docs/modules-and-frameworks/hljs/nuxt/_index.md

 If all went well, you should see the following in the browser:

 ![An editable syntax-highlighted textarea added to the Nuxt starter page.](nuxt-demo-screenshot.png)

+## Please Note
+* Hot module replacement (the updating of a running app when files are changed) will not work completely correctly when the `CodeEditor` component is changed but will work when files that use it are changed.
+This is only important when running a development server.